pfvatterott/pfvatterott/README.md

 <br>
 <p><a href="https://paul-vatterott.com/">➡️ Check out my website</a></p>

-## I'm a Full Stack Web Developer by day and an outdoor adventurer by night
+## I'm a software engineer with a focus on NodeJS and React.
+I'm currently learning Java.

 - Customer Engineer at BetterCloud